benjymous/annotations/sandman/sandman.28.md

 ##### Neil Gaiman, Mike Dringenberg, and George Pratt

+- Epilogue to storyline, _Season of Mists_
+- Eighth story reprinted in trade paperback _Season of Mists_
+- Audible Act II Chapter 8

 > In which we bid farewell to absent friends,
 > lost loves, old gods, and the season of mists;
 > and in which we give the devil his due.